vladimirzeth/IT-Portfolio/active-directory-lab/tickets/HD-003-nextcloud-postgres.md

 ---

 ## Lessons Learned
-- TrueNAS SCALE app upgrades depend heavily on correct dataset ownership
+- TrueNAS SCALE application upgrades are sensitive to dataset ownership and permissions
 - PostgreSQL containers require UID 999 ownership for database directories
-- Failed upgrade containers can block entire app startup process
+- Upgrade failures in dependent services can block entire application deployment
-- Always check `/var/log/app_lifecycle.log` for Helm/app lifecycle failures
+- App lifecycle logs are critical for diagnosing Helm and container startup issues
-- Permission issues can appear as "database failure" but are actually lifesystem-related
+- Permission-related issues may present as database failures but originate from filesystem misconfiguration

 ---